Owen-Andrews-28/phys381-git-practice/README.md

 My final project is going to be determining how much of an affect altitude has on how hard it is to hit a home run in different Major League Baseball stadiums.
+This repo contains a bunch of computational tools in python and how to use them in what looks like Russian?
+I opened integration and it showed how to use python to integrate functions.